Rinju-Pokhrel1/Python-Project/README.md

 # Python‑Project

-A small Python project built during my learning journey — simple, clear, and focused on practising Python fundamentals.
+A small Python project built during my learning journey — simple, clear, and focused on practising Python fundamentals..

 ## 🎯 What is this